Skip to main content

 Biography

-Lisa F. Barcellos is a Professor of Epidemiology, the Director of the Center for Computational Biology and the Director of Undergraduate Public Health Major Program.
-Lisa Barcellos received her PhD in Immunology (emphasis Immunogenetics)and MPH in Epidemiology from UC Berkeley.
-She trained as a postdoctoral fellow in genetic epidemiology at UC San Francisco.
-She is a genetic epidemiologist specializing in diseases of the immune system and is working to identify genetic factors that predispose people to autoimmune diseases and that modulate disease expression and clinical progression.
+Lisa F. Barcellos is a Professor of Epidemiology, Faculty Member of the Center for Computational Biology and the Director of Undergraduate Public Health Major Program.
+Lisa Barcellos received her PhD in Immunology (emphasis Immunogenetics) and MPH in Epidemiology from UC Berkeley.
+She trained as a postdoctoral fellow in genetic epidemiology/biostatistics at UC San Francisco.
+She is a genetic epidemiologist specializing in diseases of the immune system and is working to identify genetic/genomic, environmental and epigenetic factors that predispose people to autoimmune diseases and other health outcomes, and that modulate disease expression and clinical progression.

-Most of her research to date has centered on multiple sclerosis (MS).
+Much of her research, to date, has centered on multiple sclerosis (MS).
 She is collaborating with other scientists at Kaiser Permanente Division of Research, Kaiser Permanente Southern California and UC San Francisco Department of Neurology.
-She and colleagues at UC San Francisco Department of Medicine are also leading studies focused on systemic lupus erythematosus, rheumatoid arthritis and other autoimmune conditions.
+She and colleagues at UC San Francisco and NIH/National Genome Research Institute are also leading studies focused on systemic lupus erythematosus, rheumatoid arthritis and Sjögren’s disease.
+She and colleagues at Sonoma Technology, Inc. and Stanford University are collaborating on studies focused on environmental factors such as exposure to wildfire smoke and changes to the epigenome and related health outcomes.

 Research Interests